Rotary valve: Use in brass instruments

-In the context of brass instruments, rotary valves are found on horns, trumpets, trombones, flugelhorns, and tubas.
+In the context of brass musical instruments, rotary valves are found on horns, trumpets, trombones, flugelhorns, and tubas.
 The cornet derived from the posthorn, by applying rotary valves to it in the 1820s in France.
-An alternative to a rotary valve trumpet would be piston valve trumpet.
-Many European trumpet players tend to favor rotary valves.
+An alternative to a rotary valve instrument is the more common piston valve trumpet.
+However, many European trumpet players tend to favor rotary valves.

 Trombone F attachment valves are usually rotary, with several variations on the basic design also in use, such as the Thayer axial flow valve and the Hagmann valve.

-Rotary valve was first applied to the horn in 1824 by Nathan Adams (1783-1864) of Boston and patented in 1835 by Joseph Riedl.
+The rotary valve was first applied to the horn in 1824 by Nathan Adams (1783-1864) of Boston and patented in 1835 by Joseph Riedl.